vncnz/dotfiles/README.md

 - ```find /usr/share/icons ~/.local/share/icons ~/.icons -type d -name "cursors"``` lists all cursors installed in my system

 # Next steps
-- handle notification bursts by introducing a short delay and showing only the latest one
-- special management for reboot request by pacman via notification (for example, reboot icon in Foreground widget instead of the usual bell icon)
 - better theme using / color computing
-- evaluate to make matugen optional and insert colors in settings.json
-- evaluate to make swww optional
 - show song info / lyrics in overpression?